floreo-labs/Java-Core-Curriculum/projects/ReadMe.md

 ![slack bot example](https://api.slack.com/img/api/guide_bot_user.png)

 Slack offers three different APIs that developers can use to interact with their service: the Web API, the Real Time Messaging API and the Events API .
 In this project, bots will only interact using the [Web API](https://api.slack.com/web).
-The Web API offers methods that can be used to list AccessCode3-3 channels, view message history on a given channel, and post and delete messages on the #bots channel.
+The Web API offers methods that can be used to list Dream Corps Tech channels, view message history on a given channel, and post and delete messages on the #bots channel.
 <br>
 ## Setup
 The following setup steps only need to be completed **once per team**: